Due Diligence Checklist for Buying Businesses in Singapore

 What is Legal Due Diligence?

-A legal due diligence investigation is the process of seeking information about the business to make sure that the purchase is beneficial.
-The investigation seeks to reveal all important facts and potential liabilities.
-Once the facts are collected and analyzed, an informed decision can be made.
+Legal due diligence is the process of obtaining information about the business to ensure the purchase is beneficial.
+This process aims to unveil all vital facts and potential liabilities.
+After analyzing the collected facts, an informed decision can be made.

 Why is Legal Due Diligence Important?

-Legal due diligence is important because it allows the potential buyer of the company to make an informed business decisions on whether or not to buy the company based on the unbiased and professional views of a lawyer.
+Legal due diligence is vital because it enables the potential buyer of the company to make informed business decisions based on the unbiased and professional views of a lawyer.

 Legal due diligence allows the potential buyer of the business to: